nickluong-dev/Excel-Instruction-Guide/docs/navigating-excel/gui-overview.md

 ![Cells](https://github.com/nickluong-dev/Excel-Instruction-Guide/blob/gh-pages/assets/images/Cells-Section.png?raw=true "Cells Section")

 Currently, we are working in one spreadsheet.
-The <b>Sheets</b> tab at the bottom allows you to add, delete, and rename any additional sheets you may need.
+The [Sheets] tab at the bottom allows you to add, delete, and rename any additional sheets you may need.

 ![Sheets](https://github.com/nickluong-dev/Excel-Instruction-Guide/blob/gh-pages/assets/images/Sheets.png?raw=true "Sheets")